shinkiseki/MorePortraitsInZero/README.md

 Last updated: 2022-11-03
 Compatible with: Trails from Zero v1.3.7

-Watch the release trailer here: Coming soon!
+Watch the release trailer here: https://youtu.be/UgrfxsYdrzM

 ## Installation instructions
 1. Download the latest release of More Portraits in Zero.
 This should include, among other files, a data folder.